QBouts/BitsOfQ/README.md

 # BitsOfQ
-This repository contains tutorial code from the BitsOfQ youtube channel: https://bitsofq.com
+This repository contains tutorial code from the [BitsOfQ youtube channel](https://bitsofq.com)